simeononsecurity/simeononsecurity.ch/content/articles/how-to-build-and-manage-an-effective-cybersecurity-awareness-training-program/index.en.md

 ### 4. Keep the Training Up-to-Date

-Cybersecurity threats and risks are constantly evolving, and it is essential to **keep the training up-to-date**.
+Cybersecurity threats and risks are constantly evolving, and you need to **keep the training up-to-date**.
 Organizations should regularly review and update the training materials to ensure that they reflect the latest cybersecurity risks and best practices.
 This can help ensure that the training program remains effective in preventing cyber-attacks.

 ______